Shivang-Mishra-20/MagnifyAndSpeak/README.md

 3.  **Upload Voice:** Click "Choose File" and select a clear MP3 or WAV audio file (10-20 seconds long) of the desired voice.
 4.  **Generate Audio:** Click the "Speak Aloud" button and wait for the AI to process the request.
 This may take a minute or two depending on your computer's hardware.
 5.  **Listen:** The generated audio will appear in the player at the bottom.

-## 🙏 Acknowledgments

-* This project would not be possible without the incredible work done by the team at [Coqui TTS](https://github.com/coqui-ai/TTS).